• Immunization Resources for Media

 Q: Why is it important for patients to receive recommended vaccinations, especially before the school year begins?

-A: It’s critical that every member of the family is up to date on their vaccinations, including COVID-19 boosters, especially as the school year approaches.
+A: Every member of the family should be up-to-date on their vaccinations, especially as the school year approaches.
 Vaccines are safe, effective and save lives.
 Immunizations are among the most cost-effective and successful ways to keep ourselves, our families and our communities healthy.
 When you get vaccinated, you protect yourself and those around you.
 Your vaccination status impacts those who are unable to get vaccinated, such as infants under 6 months old and those who have weak immune systems.

 The best way to prevent getting seriously ill, being hospitalized, or even dying, from an infectious disease is to get immunized.
 This includes flu vaccines, COVID-19 bivalent vaccines, and other childhood immunizations, as recommended by the CDC and AAFP.